 The following tips can help you write a great job posting:

 - Consider your posting to be a marketing piece for prospective employees: Get them excited about the opportunity and avoid bombarding them with tedious descriptions of daily work requirements.
-You may look for ways to add creative, memorable details about the mission, culture, opportunity, or environment in which they’ll work.
+Go a step further and add creative, memorable details about the mission, culture, opportunity, or environment in which they’ll work.

 - Use clear, compelling language and a friendly, welcoming tone.